The science is complex and the health claims extravagant. But what are antioxidants

 But it’s not realistic to suggest one antioxidant or small group of vitamins can alter the whole oxidation-reduction balance of your body (9).

 Arguably, vitamin C and vitamin E are the most well-researched antioxidants.
 And there is a synergy to their antioxidant effect.
 But they aren’t efficient scavengers of all free radicals (10).
 And they’re plentiful in ordinary, cheaper “non-super” foods – just like other antioxidants.

 The antioxidant supplementation industry is thriving.
 It sells concentrates of the active antioxidant ingredients of many foods and spices.
 And antioxidants the body can produce for itself without help.

-But the benefit of antioxidants in natural foods is not replicated by antioxidants in isolation.
+But the benefits of antioxidants in natural foods are not replicated by antioxidants in isolation.

 Research is ongoing into the clinical potential of natural antioxidants.
 But it’s very early days and little conclusive evidence has emerged.
 And this area of research has nothing to do with the supplementation industry.